grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/okta/index.md

    For Terraform or in the Grafana configuration file, include the `groups` scope in `scopes` field.

 {{% admonition type="note" %}}
-If you configured the `groups` claim differently, ensure that the `groups` claim is a string array.
+If you configure the `groups` claim differently, ensure that the `groups` claim is a string array.
 {{% /admonition %}}

 #### Optional: Add the role attribute to the User (default) Okta profile